 Generally, it's better for performance to have a small number of objects in your effect with a higher number or triangles and vertices, than many objects with a slightly lower count.

 To reduce the impact of 3D objects with animations on your effect, use the least amount of bones possible.

 As well as the suggestions on this page, experimenting with different compression settings can have a big impact on the performance of your effect.
-Find out more about compression in Spark AR Studio.
+Find out more about compression in Meta Spark Studio.